Community Programs

 Pollinator Party in a Rewilded Meadow

-Returning in Spring 2023!
+Returning April 26th 2023!

-Bi-Weekly, 10:30 - 11:30 AM
+Bi-Weekly, 10:00 - 11:00 AM

 Join us to help monitor pollinator biodiversity in a rewilded meadow on-site using iNaturalist and field-guides.
-For roughly 100 million years, insects and flowering plants have lived in harmony, with insects transporting nutritious (for them) pollen from plant to plant so that seeds are produces.
+For roughly 100 million years, insects and flowering plants have lived in harmony, with insects transporting nutritious (for them) pollen from plant to plant so that seeds are produced.
 This ancient symbiotic relationship is essential for human food security and the persistence of all wildlife.
 Pollinators also support healthy ecosystems that clean the air, stabilize soils, and buffer the planet from climate change.
-Today these relationships are at risk as pollinators and plants can respond differently to cues from a warming climate.
+Today, these relationships are at risk as pollinators and plants can respond differently to cues from a warming climate.
 Our community-led monitoring will help to support sensitive and threatened plant and animal species.

-We will train stewards to monitor biodiversity using the iNaturalist and Seek apps, the latter is an educational tool designed to train students in species identification and nature journaling without posting to iNaturalist.
+We will train stewards to monitor biodiversity using the iNaturalist and Seek apps, the latter of which is an educational tool designed to train students in species identification and nature journaling without posting to iNaturalist.
 Participants will learn to make research quality observations.
 Participants will also take a break from their screens and use field guides and journals to sketch their observations.
 Once participants are confident at making careful observations and have completed their modules, they can start contributing to the global community and its data repository.

 Gather by the covered bike rack/information kiosk in the parking lot.